Sebastian Shaw (character): Keeping in power

 Months later, Shaw was attacked by his son, Shinobi Shaw, who phased his hand into his father's chest to induce a coronary.
-Shaw was then supposedly blown up in his Swiss Mountain chalet by a bomb set by his son.
+Shaw was then supposedly blown up in his Swiss mountain chalet by a bomb set by his son.
 Shinobi shortly became the new Black King of Hellfire Club; however, Shaw survived, albeit with a scar on his face crossing his left eye, which was removed successfully by Madelyne Pryor (seemingly a sentient psionic construct of X-Man) using her psionic powers during their affair after his reappearance.
 Shaw became part of a new Inner Circle alongside Selene, Madelyne and Trevor Fitzroy, a descendant of Sebastian himself in an alternate future.

 Shaw's first move upon recovery from the bomb was to contact the mutant named Holocaust, who had crossed over from the "Age of Apocalypse" timeline.
 In exchange for a new armored containment suit, Holocaust agreed to help Shaw capture X-Force, which he did with ease.
 Shaw then had Tessa telepathically brainwash X-Force to hunt down Cable, but Cable used his own emergent telepathy to break the conditioning and free his team.
 Shaw's relationship with Holocaust declined soon after.

 Shaw's later exploits included vying for control of the Elixir Vitae, thought to be a cure for the Legacy Virus; associations with the British intelligence agency Black Air and an unnamed time-manipulator; and hunting down X-51, the Machine Man.
 Then, Shaw was apparently ousted from his position as Black King by Selene, who installed the demon Blackheart in his place.
-This arrangement did not last long, as Selene and Blackheart were defeated and Shaw has since returned to power.
+This arrangement did not last long, as Selene and Blackheart were defeated and Shaw later returned to power.